dmbarbour/wikilon/docs/AwelonLang.md

         [A](now) == [A]     if A doesn't contain (now) [F](later)          hides F from (now)

-That is, we use `(now)` to indicate a subset of computations that should complete before we proceed, and `(later)` marks blocks as awaiting future input.
-For a valid program, after evaluation, `(now)` must appear only within blocks tagged `(later)`.
+We may need to partially evaluate `A` to eliminate exposed `(now)` annotations before we proceed.
+For a valid program, after partial evaluation, `(now)` may appear only within blocks tagged `(later)`.
 For definitions, `(now)` essentially marks computations that must complete statically.
 Otherwise we must report appropriate errors to our programmers.

 ### Symbolic Scope

-Control of coupling within a codebase is convenient for human factor reasons - isolation of errors, simplification of maintenance, separation of concerns and expertise.
-Awelon's dictionary concept doesn't restrict coupling beyond the requiring acyclic definitions.
-But a few simple annotations can cover many use cases.
+Use of [abstract data types (ADTs)](https://en.wikipedia.org/wiki/Abstract_data_type) and similar methods can help isolate errors, control coupling, and simplify maintenance of a codebase.
+It's a form of scoping, albeit at the higher layer of software development.
+Awelon doesn't use the conventional software packaging models, but we can leverage annotations to simulate ADTs.

 Consider pairs of annotations that cancel when adjacent:

         (seal_foo)(open_foo) ==
         (seal_bar)(open_bar) ==
         ...

-These annotations prevent flow of information across them until canceled, so we can use them to hide parts of our environment and resist accidents.
-Further, a simple convention can lift these annotations into a codebase restriction: `(seal_foo)` and `(open_foo)` may only be directly used in definitions for words prefixed with `foo_`.
-This would allow programmers to control and reason about coupling within a dictionary based on shared prefixes.
+These annotations prevent flow of information across them until canceled.
+We can use them to seal away parts of an environment, to resist accidental access to data.
+Use of `[(seal_foo)]b` with `i(open_foo)` gives us a basis for value sealing.

-Seals operate on the whole stack, but we can seal specific values by use of `[(seal_foo)]b` and `i(open_foo)`.
-Ultimately, this provides a simple foundation for [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type) whose representation and implementation details are restricted to a prefix in the codebase.
+However, by itself this is only useful for accidents.
+Any function in the codebase is free to inject `(open_foo)` and observe the hidden implementation details.
+So we must add an additional restriction: `(seal_foo)` and `(open_foo)` may only be directly used in definitions of words that start with `foo_`.
+This property can be trivially checked by a linter.

+With this restriction, we can model ADTs where direct access to representations is limited to words with a shared prefix.
+Effectively, we can treat a shared prefix as a lightweight module that can hide some details from other modules.
+It's feasible to leverage this for patching dictionaries, too.

 ### Substructural Scope